squid-cache/squid-cache.github.io/CvsInstructions.rst

 ## [[TableOfContents]]

 == Next-Generation Source Control solution ==
 /!\ a wide consensus has been reached towards replacing CVS with another more modern Version Control solution.
-Please see [:Squid3VCS].
+Please see [[Squid3VCS]].

 == CVS access to current Squid source ==
-If you need to get CVS, start at [http://www.cvshome.org/ CVSHome].
+If you need to get CVS, start at [[http://www.cvshome.org/|CVSHome]].

-If you need to learn about CVS, read this great [http://www.network-theory.co.uk/docs/cvsmanual/ reference manual].
+If you need to learn about CVS, read this great [[http://www.network-theory.co.uk/docs/cvsmanual/|reference manual]].

 To checkout the current source tree from our CVS server: